articleIcon-icon

 How do you apply for H-1B status?

-Applying for H-1B petitions can be done in three stages:
+Applying for an H-1B petition typically happens in four stages:

-Each spring, usually around March, USCIS opens a short registration window for employers to submit H-1B candidates (except candidates with job offers from cap-exempt employers such as universities, nonprofits, and government organizations).
+Each spring (typically in March), USCIS opens a short registration window for employers to submit H-1B candidates under the annual cap (this does not apply to cap-exempt employers like certain universities, nonprofits, and research organizations).

-Missing it means waiting an entire year.
+Missing the registration window means waiting an entire year.
 You could set a calendar alert, follow USCIS on X (formerly Twitter), or subscribe to their email updates to avoid missing it.
-If you’re using Deel Immigration, the platform will send automatic alerts, flag eligible candidates, and prep registration details so you don’t have to rely on memory or bookmarks.
+If you’re using Deel Mobility, the platform will send automatic alerts, flag eligible candidates, and prep registration details so you don’t have to rely on memory or bookmarks.

 Global HR Solutions